mastercomfig/mastercomfig/docs/customization/modules.md

 ### Anti-Aliasing

-Controls the main hardware based MSAA anti-aliasing and additional anti-aliasing passes.
+Controls additional anti-aliasing passes (a.k.a. alpha to coverage) and the main hardware based MSAA anti-aliasing.

 !!! warning
     On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!